rollerworks/search-docs/processing_searches.rst

 Handling errors
 ---------------

-The example above shows processor errors in the English language and in some cases the information can be little verbose (eg. unsupported value types).
+The examples above show processor errors in the English language and in some cases the information can be a little verbose (eg. unsupported value types).

-Fortunately each error is more then a simple string, is in fact each error is an :class:`Rollerworks\\Component\\Search\\ConditionErrorMessage` object with a ton of useful information:
+Fortunately each error is more then a simple string, in fact it's a :class:`Rollerworks\\Component\\Search\\ConditionErrorMessage` object with a ton of useful information:

 .. code-block:: php